 Thank you very much for offering to volunteer with the Bumblebee Conservation Trust.
-As a small team of staff, we rely on the efforts of our volunteers to help spread the message about the plight of the bumblebee to places where we don't have any staff.
+As a small team of staff, we rely on the efforts of our volunteers to help spread the message about the plight of the bumblebee and to help monitor the abundance of our bumblebee species.
 Your contribution is much appreciated, and makes such a difference.

-On this page you will find our volunteer welcome pack, which contains information about the processes of volunteering (including forms for ordering resources for events, risk assessments, and feedback forms).
-We would request that you please read the pack carefully as the contents are important.
+On this page you will find all our volunteer information documents, which contains information about the processes of volunteering.
+We would request that you please read through the voluntering handbook carefully as the contents are important.

 We look forward to working with you in helping the UK's bumblebees and saving the sound of summer.

 If you are planning a bumblebee display or an event exhibit the materials below should be helpful in creating your display.
 Please feel free to mix and match the pages to make your display your own.
 If you are happy to cover printing costs these are available for you to download and print as you need, if you would like printed copies sent please get in touch.

 - What are bumblebees and their importance